Aitslab/corona/rapidreview/readme.md

 This is a web tool for extracting and displaying information from COVID-19-related scientific literature for different target audiences.
 It is still under development and the codes included here are still being polished.
+They will also be submitted to the kaggle CORD-19 challenge.
+For people who want to reuse the code please cite the source and our manuscript (https://arxiv.org/abs/2003.09865).
+Besides this, the following licence applies: https://github.com/Aitslab/corona/blob/master/license_gpl-3.0.txt

 It consists of:
 1. A dictionary-based tagger (annotationpipeline-dictionary); dictionaries are in https://github.com/Aitslab/corona/tree/master/dictionaries